AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

             - **2b1**: Suggest the user to use PotLuck with friends, or try again with different inputs instead.

 4. **Participate In PotLuck**:
-    - **Description**: Users can collaboratively input available ingredients as a group for recipe recommendations.
+    - **Description**: Users collaboratively contribute available ingredients for group-based recipe recommendations while managing group creation, invitations, and participant interactions.
     - **Primary actor(s)**: User, AI API.
     - **Main success scenario**:
         - **1**.
-A user starts a PotLuck and invites his/ her friends to create a group.
+A user starts a PotLuck and invites their friends to create a group.
         - **2**.
-The users collectively provide a list of available ingredients and cuisine preferences to IntelliDish.
-This could be done asynchronously, and users can continuous add and remove their ingredient contributions.
+Invited users accept or decline the invitation.
         - **3**.
-A request to the AI API is made based on the user's inputs.
+Each user independently adds or removes their ingredient contributions and sets cuisine type and preferences within the PotLuck group.
+Live updates ensure real-time synchronization across all participants.
         - **4**.
+A request is sent to the AI API based on the combined user inputs.
-The AI API returns a list of possible ingredients to the user.
+        - **5**.
+The AI API returns a list of possible recipes based on the collective ingredients.
     - **Failure scenario(s)**:
         - **1a**: Group creation failed.
-            - **1a1**: Display error message that group creation failed as well as the reason behind the failure (PotLuck name conflicts with another existing Potluck, server is down, friend's account is deleted, etc), the prompt the user to try again.
+            - **1a1**: Display an error message indicating the reason for failure (e.g., duplicate PotLuck name, server issues, or invalid invitations).
+            - **1a2**: Prompt the user to retry with a different name or check server status.
+        - **1b**: Invitation handling failure.
+            - **1b1**: Display an error message if an invitee’s account is unavailable or already part of another group.
+            - **1b2**: Notify the inviter if an invitee declines the invitation.
-        - **2a**: A user attempts to delete another user's contributions.
+        - **3a**: A user attempts to delete another user’s contributions.
-            - **2a1**: Display error message that users can only edit their own contributions.
+            - **3a1**: Display an error message stating that users can only modify their own contributions.
-        - **3a**: The AI API is unreachable/ unavailable.
+        - **4a**: The AI API is unreachable/unavailable.
-            - **3a1**: Display error message that the AI API is unreachable/ unavailable.
+            - **4a1**: Display an error message that the AI API is unreachable/unavailable.
-            - **3a2**: Prompt the users to try again later, or check online whether the AI API is down/ under maintainence.
+            - **4a2**: Prompt the users to try again later or check online whether the AI API is down/under maintenance.
-        - **3b**: No recipes are possible for the provided user inputs.
+        - **5a**: No recipes are possible for the provided user inputs.
-            - **3b1**: Suggest the users to use partial recipe recommendations, or try again with different inputs instead.
+            - **5a1**: Suggest the users use partial recipe recommendations or modify their ingredient list.

 5. **Manage Favorite Recipes**:
     - **Description**: Users can add or remove favorite recipes.